 Note 1: The Limited Privileges detailed in Part 66 Appendix C include stand-alone and integrated systems but not any complex electrical, instrument or radio systems and their respective component/parts.
-The privilege for the 'Release to Service' for complex electrical, instrument or radio systems requires a type rating.
+The privilege for the 'RTS' for complex electrical, instrument or radio systems requires a type rating.